mahmoud/glom/docs/api.rst

 *New in glom 19.1.0*

 Got lists of lists?
 Sets of tuples?
-Or find yourself reaching for Python's builtin :func:`sum` and :func:`reduce`?
-To handle these situations, glom has three specifier types and one convenience
+A sequence of dicts (but only want one)?
+Do you find yourself reaching for Python's builtin :func:`sum` and :func:`reduce`?
+To handle these situations and more, glom has five specifier types and two convenience functions:
-function:

 .. autofunction:: glom.flatten

 .. autoclass:: glom.Flatten

+.. autoclass:: glom.merge

+.. autoclass:: glom.Merge

 .. autoclass:: glom.Sum

 .. autoclass:: glom.Fold

 Object-oriented access and method calls with ``T``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^